 Arriving in Kisoro

 I stayed at the Golden Monkey Hotel, a public guest house in Kisoro, which offers decent rooms and dorms as well as good food and a reliable Internet connection.
-Staff is very friendly and prices are competitive!
+The staff is very friendly and prices are competitive!
 Expect a few electricity/Internet interruptions, especially during the rainy season.

-I had a late but good lunch at the Coffee Pot Café and that's also where I went for diner, as their Chili con carne had been warmly recommended to me.
-I ended the day having drinks at the Travellers Rest, which has a really nice bar with a fireplace and great atmosphere.
+I had a late but good lunch at the Coffee Pot Café and that’s also where I went for dinner, as their Chili con carne had been warmly recommended to me.
+I ended the day having drinks at the Travellers Rest, which has a really nice bar with a fireplace and a great atmosphere.
 Definitely a must-do in Kisoro!
-Expect to pay UGX 5,000 for a glass of wine or a beer, around UGX 24,000 for a diner.
+Expect to pay UGX 5,000 for a glass of wine or a beer, around UGX 24,000 for a dinner.

 Hiking around Kisoro